Season Of The Witch

 Starring: Leighton Meester, Minka Kelly, Cam Gigandet

-Director: Christian E. Christiansen Best Horror Films 2011
+Director: Christian E. Christiansen

 Sara (Kelly) is a college student randomly assigned to a freshman dorm with a stranger named Rebecca (Meester).
 They start off as friends but things turn deadly as Rebecca becomes obsessed with Sara and begins to target people in her life.
 So this is basically a remake of Single White Female, with less edge.
 The director has no real experience in the thriller/horror genre.
 Has bland written all over it.